2211583

 Gloucestershire Coal Mines Considered as Nuclear Waste Storage Site in the 1950s

-Some of the proposed sites included New Fancy near Parkend, Crump Meadow, Foxes Bridge, and Lightmoor near Cinderford, as reported in the Dean Forest Mercury on August 20, 1954.
-However, these plans faced strong opposition from local communities and councils over concerns about safety and inadequate public consultation.
+Authorization was reportedly given to dump radioactive material from the Harwell and Aldermaston facilities in old coal workings within the Forest of Dean.
+Specific sites included New Fancy near Parkend, Crump Meadow, Foxes Bridge, and Lightmoor near Cinderford, as reported by the Dean Forest Mercury on August 20, 1954.

 SUBSCRIBE FOR UPDATES